RWS/studio-api-docs/apiconcepts/filetypesupport/merging_files.md

 Merging several native files of different formats into one intermediary (SDL XLIFF) document

-Trados Studio even allows you to merge different native file formats into one intermediary document (e.g. PPT, XLS, DOC, XML, etc.).
-In the editor of Trados Studio markers indicate where a file ends and where the next file begins.
+<Var:ProductName> even allows you to merge different native file formats into one intermediary document (e.g. PPT, XLS, DOC, XML, etc.).
+In the editor of <Var:ProductName> markers indicate where a file ends and where the next file begins.
 Depending on where the user has currently positioned the cursor, a native preview is generated for that particular document (provided that the file type plug-in for that specific file format supports the generation of a preview).

 <img style="display:block; " src="images/Merge02.jpg"/>